 Sheet mulching – or “lasagna gardening”, the most effective way, is a technique where you lay down multiple layers of organic materials, composting it in place and removing unwanted grasses.
 It also improves soil structure, healthy soil life and cultivates a cool, moist soil bed.

-Here are the following layers for effective Sheet:
+Here are the following layers for effective Sheet mulching:

 Mulching: